NiMePe/My-Habit-Tracker/README.md

 **How to run tests for the project:**
 - Open your virtual environment
 - Change directory to test folder: cd <tests_folder> (e.g. C:\Users\Your_Name\Desktop\My-Habit-Tracker-main\tests)
-- For testing all test files enter: pytest tests -vv
+- For testing all test files enter: pytest -v
 - For testing only one test file enter: pytest 'name_of_test_file'.py -vv

 ## Project Structure